TrivadisPF/data-mesh-hackathon/documentation/Concepts.md

     * use for `inventory` domain

   * Concurrency and Ordering with Partitioning
-    * use for inventory managment => each odered product is used as the key when processing iventory management
+    * use for inventory managment => each ordered product is used as the key when processing inventory management

-  * Command Sourcing
+  * Bulkhead
-    * use for `sales order` domain for retrieving the new orders
+    * in `payment` domain when there is a problem with external service, stop the event consumption

-  * Query Virtualization with Trino
+  * Future modification of an object (valid from in the future)
-    * over all Data Products from all doamins
+    * Future modification of an address is only published to the `customer.state` topic by the `customer` domain once address becomes valid
-    * inside one Data Product to retrieve data on demand to provide a given Data Product (instead of replicating data)
+    * `address-changed` event will be published once the change is known, if it is not yet valid